AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 No aliasing of names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another restriction imposed in the SPARK subset concerns aliasing.
-There are
+We say that
+two names are aliased if they refer to the same object.
+There are two reasons
-two reasons to forbid aliasing in SPARK:
+to forbid aliasing in SPARK:

 - First, it makes verification more difficult as it requires taking into
   account the fact that updates to two variables with different names may in